-The recommended combination procedure comprises either one or two steps, depending on whether or not total power data are collected.
+The recommended combination procedure comprises either one or two steps, depending on whether or not TP Array data are collected.
 First, the interferometric data will be imaged together in a single, "joint" deconvolution.
 This step can be done in CASA by passing all interferometric measurement sets- 7-m and one or more 12-m Array configurations- directly to the TCLEAN task.
-All 7-m and 12-m data delivered during Cycle 7 will be directly combinable.
+All 7-m and 12-m data delivered can be directly combined by the PI9.

-If total power data are part of a project, then there is a second step to the combination procedure, where the the deconvolved interferometric (7-m+12-m) image cube is combined with the total power image cube.
+If TP data are part of a project, then there is a second step to the combination procedure, where the deconvolved interferometric (7-m+12-m) image cube is combined with the TP image cube.
 The recommended procedure is to do this by "feathering" them together.
 Feathering is a commonly used technique in radio imaging for combining two images together by forming a weighted sum of their Fourier transforms.
 The procedure is as follows:

-- 1. The total power and interferometer images are Fourier transformed. - 2.
-The beam from the total power image is Fourier transformed (FTSDB(u,v)), to be used as a weighting function.
-Alternatively one can specify some smaller portion of the total power antenna aperture, corresponding to a wider (single-dish) beam. - 3.
+- 1. The TP and interferometer images are Fourier transformed. - 2.
+The beam from the TP image is Fourier transformed (FTSDB(u,v)), to be used as a weighting function.
+Alternatively, one can specify some smaller portion of the TP antenna aperture, corresponding to a wider (single-dish) beam. - 3.
 The Fourier transform of the interferometer image is multiplied by (1 FTSDB(u, v)).
 This step downweights the large spatial scale components of the interferometer map which are poorly measured, if measured at all. - 4.
-The Fourier transform of the total power image is multiplied by the ratio of the volumes of the interferometer restoring beam to the single-dish beam, thereby putting the maps in the same units. - 5.
+The Fourier transform of the TP image is multiplied by the ratio of the volumes of the interferometer restoring beam to the single-dish beam, thereby putting the maps in the same units. - 5.
 The results from 3 and 4 are added and Fourier transformed back to the image plane.

 The resulting cube provides high angular resolution due to the interferometric data, but will have more accurate large-scale features and total flux densities because the single dish data are present as well.
-An excellent
+A thorough explanation of feathering is given by Cotton (2017), and a comparison to other techniques for combining single dish and interferometer data is found in Stanimirovic (2002).